-- Artillery live-fire training over Highway 104

-Terminate artillery live-fire training over Highway 104, with the exception of artillery firing required in the event of a crisis, after the training is relocated to maneuver areas on the mainland of Japan within Japanese FY1997.

-- Parachute drop training

-Relocate parachute drop training to Ie Jima Auxiliary Airfield.

-Conditioning hikes on public roads

-Conditioning hikes on public roads have been terminated.
+- Artillery live-fire training over Highway 104 Terminate artillery live-fire training over Highway 104, with the exception of artillery firing required in the event of a cricis, after the - exception of artillery firing required in the event of a crisis, after the training is relocated to maneuver areas on the mainland of Japan within Japanese FY1997. - Parachute drop training - Relocate parachute drop training to Ie Jima Auxiliary Airfield. - Conditioning hikes on public roads - Conditioning hikes on public roads have been terminated.